streamlit/docs/content/deploy/community-cloud/get-started/explore-your-workspace.md

 # Explore your workspace

 If you just [created your account](/deploy/streamlit-community-cloud/get-started/create-your-account) and [connected your GitHub account](/deploy/streamlit-community-cloud/get-started/connect-your-github-account), congrats!
-You are now logged in and ready to go.
+You are now signed in and ready to go.
 If you are joining someone else's workspace you may already see some apps.

 ## Workspaces